lucastsudaka/angular8-ngrx-auth-example/readme.md

-Exemplo de sistema de autenticação utilizando Angular 8 e NGRX.
+Example of an authentication system using Angular 8 and NGRX.
-O NGRX utiliza um esquema semelhante ao Redux do React, porém com a adição do RxJS.
+NGRX uses a similar scheme to React's Redux, but with the addition of RxJS.

 Angular 8: https://angular.io/guide/universal
 NGRX: https://ngrx.io/

-A estrutura de diretórios foi fortemente baseada no https://itnext.io/choosing-a-highly-scalable-folder-structure-in-angular-d987de65ec7
+The directory structure was heavily based on https://itnext.io/choosing-a-highly-scalable-folder-structure-in-angular-d987de65ec7

 ![](https://i.imgur.com/tRFy2L5.png)

-# Instalação
+# Install

 $ npm install -g @angular/cli
 $ npm install